 The Board of Directors of the South Kitsap School District is composed of five directors, each elected for a term of four years.
 In each odd-numbered year, two or three director positions come up for election.

 The School District is divided into five director districts, and each director must live in their respective director district when elected.
 All voters in the school district vote for all directors.
 A person within a specific director district need not feel that the director from their own district is their only voice on the School Board and citizens are free to communicate with any or all directors with their concerns.
+Click here for a map of director districts.

 It would be possible for a candidate to get no votes from their own district and still get elected.
 Because of that, it would be inaccurate for any specific director to claim that they speak for those in their own district because they were elected by a majority of all voters in the entire School District.